x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/set-minimum-pin-length.md

 5. Click **Save**.

-### Use the Shell to configure the minimum PIN length for Outlook Voice Access
+### Use Exchange Online PowerShell to configure the minimum PIN length for Outlook Voice Access

 This example sets the minimum PIN length to 8 digits for Outlook Voice Access users who are associated with the UM mailbox policy named `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -Identity MyUMMailboxPolicy -MinPINLength 8
 ```

 This example sets the minimum PIN length to 8 digits and sets the number of times a sign-in can fail before the user's PIN is reset to 3.
 This applies to UM-enabled users who are associated with the UM mailbox policy named `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -Identity MyUMMailboxPolicy -LogonFailuresBeforePINReset 3 -MinPINLength 8